sarahdobson/piv-conformance/docs/user-guide.md

 #### 3.4 Execute test
 1. Click **Verify PIN and Execute Tests**.

-    The CCT runs.
+    The CCT begins running the tests specified by the test database.
 You can keep track of the tests that have passed or failed in the *test tree* in the left pane.

 ### 4. View Results

 #### 4.1 View HTML results in a browser
-1. In the top bar, click the
+1. Go to **View**, and then select **Display Test Report**.

+    The results appear in a new tab in your default browser.

 #### 4.2 View results in a spreadsheet
-1.
+1. In your file explorer, navigate to the folder that contains the CCT files.

+    Each time you run the CCT, the tool writes the new results to conformance_results.csv, and appends the number 1 to the existing results file.
+Older results update with higher numbers to reflect the chronological order.

+2. Double-click the conformance_results.csv file.

+    The results open in your default spreadsheet software, like Microsoft Excel.